 - Suggestions: These suggestions are displayed based on the data, or you can Predefine them

-Power BI Q&A Example 1
+Power BI Q&A Chart Example

 Let me select the Pie Chart.